usmaanalii/keele-sustainability/README.md

 The current web application can be found [here](https://usyyy.github.io/).

-Feel free to suggest improvements.
+Feel free to suggest improvements to the web application.